Field season is kicking off and our Chapters are active!

-Rolling out fall initiatives and wrapping up a busy season of fieldwork.
+Starting fresh on projects and in-person programs for the field season, our Chapter are busy preventing the spread of invasive species in their provinces.
 From coast to coast to coast, they continue to protect and restore local ecosystems with on-the-ground projects and community outreach.
 Dive into our latest updates to see what they’ve accomplished this past season!

 The Canadian Council on Invasive Species has established a strong network of chapters spanning across Canada, from coast to coast to coast.
 Each of our 10 chapters is a provincial or territorial invasive species organization with a unique structure and mandate.
 They work together to create partnerships and address local issues while ensuring consistent messaging and resources to help people in Canada to take responsible actions.